uc-cdis/data-portal/docs/portal_config.md

           "studyRegistrationAccessCheckField": "registration_authz", // optional, the field that contains the value for Study Registration Request Access feature.
 Defaults to "registration_authz"
           "studyRegistrationUIDField": "appl_id", // optional, the field which can be used to uniquely determine a metadata record for Study Registration.
 Defaults to "appl_id"
           "studyRegistrationFormDisclaimerField": "This is a disclaimer", //optional, the disclaimer text that appears under the submit button on the study registration request access form.
 Defaults to undefined
-        },
+          "clinicalTrialFields": [] // optional, list of fields to fetch from ClinicalTrials.gov },
         "workspaceRegistrationConfig" : { // optional, config for Workspace Registration Request Access page.
         "workspacePolicyId": "workspace", // optional, name of the policy that is needed to provide workspace access; if missing, defaults to 'workspace'